romanpauk/dingo/test/matrix/README.md

 - Interface resolution requires an exposed interface.
 - Multiple-interface rows must verify at least two exposed interfaces from the same stored object.
+- Runtime multi-interface rows must also verify that interface `shared_ptr` conversions share ownership.
+Static bindings currently cover reference identity only because their conversion cache does not expose those handles.
 - Collection rows require more than one matching binding.
 - Keyed collection rows require more than one matching binding for the same key.
 - Keyed singular rows require exactly one binding for the requested key.